 Ten years ago the challenges you face today would probably not have arisen for you.
-You were likely in a different role and didn’t have the skills or experience to be able do what you can do today.
-In the same way, the things you found challenging then are probably routine for you now.
+You were likely in a different role and you probably didn’t have the skills or experience to be able to do what you can do today.
+In the same way, situations you found challenging then are probably routine for you now.

-Your abilities to lead yourself and others today have grown directly out of the challenges you faced in the past.
-This means the challenges you face today are opportunities for you to develop into the kind of person you want to become.
+The abilities you have today are a direct result of the challenges you faced in the past.
+Which means the so-called ‘difficulties’ you face today are actually opportunities for you to become the kind of person you want to become.

-If none of these options seem appropriate there are two more:
+If none of these options seems appropriate there are two more alternatives you might choose:

-Are you facing a challenge today?
-Is it an opportunity for you to develop or expand your skills?
-How many options can you think of under each of the five headings?
+Are you facing a challenge or a ‘crisis’ today?
+Are you seeing it as a ‘problem’ or as an ‘opportunity’ to develop or expand your skills?
+How many options can you find under each heading?
+Which inspires you most?

 You can sign up to daily posts here.